yaml/yaml-spec/spec/1.2.2/ext/community.md

 It should be noted that as of the time of the 2021, YAML specification and reference projects are once again under active development.
-To find out how you can help, reach out to us via the resources listed below and also checkout our [YAML Specification Contribution Guidelines](contributing) page.
+To find out how you can help, reach out to us via the resources listed below and also checkout our YAML Specification Contribution Guidelines[^contributing] page.

 ## YAML Community Resources